tyzbit/numerifides/README.md

 Any user that wishes to register a name must commit scarce resources to do so:

-* Making a variable amount of Bitcoin unspendable for a time
+* Locking a variable amount of Bitcoin to be unspendable for a variable amount of time
 * Processing time in the form of Proof of Work

 This disincentivzes "namesquatting" because any user that wishes to register a name